felipe-julio/moneybuddy/README.md

 # Money Buddy

 Web application that helps you see how you are spending your money.
+The front-end for this project is being developed in a separate [repository](https://github.com/samuelgrigolato/moneybuddy-front).

 ## Features